Diana opens windows to new ways

 Wanting to enrich children’s lives, I began introducing intuition and telepathy at summer art camps, while teaching art, Kundalini Yoga, and meditation to thousands of children throughout Los Angeles.
 One of my goals is to introduce animal communication into the public schools.

 Over the years, my work expanded in unexpected directions.
-Alongside teaching animal communication and sometimes art, I’ve created two oracle decks—one for grieving the loss of an animal, the other Spirit Animals—that are available as a free “pick a card” resource on my website.
+Alongside teaching animal communication and sometimes art, I’ve created and designed two oracle decks—one for grieving the loss of an animal, the other, Spirit Wisdom Animals, entwined with Kundalini Yoga meditations, available as a free “Pick a Card” resource on my website.
 More recently, I'm combining intuitive readings using the cards, both for people and animals, offering deeper ways to receive guidance, healing, and connection.
-Also, I'm combining animal communication with neuographics—an exciting, relaxing, and insightful way to receive messages from your loved ones.

-I’ve been vegan and a spiritual activist for over thirty-five years, and my long practice in Zen, Vipassana, and Tibetan Buddhism—taking monk vows in the Zen tradition—and practicing ahimsa continue to shape my daily life and guide my work with animals and people.
+The driving force behind everything I do comes from being vegan and a spiritual activist for over thirty-five years.
+My long practice in Zen, Vipassana, and Tibetan Buddhism—including taking monk vows in the Zen tradition—and my commitment to ahimsa continue to shape my daily life and guide my work with animals and people.

 I believe years of sitting in silence during meditation, art, and writing opened my inner ears to hear the silent language of animals.